 Main Office Phone: 310 - 429 - 1024

 The April Center For Anxiety Attack Management - Los Angeles offers a special Panic Disorder and Panic Attack treatment program with incredibly high success rates for those suffering with panic attacks and the hallmark symptoms.
 Dr. Craig April, as seen on A&E's hit TV show "Obsessed", is one of the foremost anxiety and OCD doctors in the country and the Director of the program.
-We treat adults, teenagers and children.
+As a panic attack specialist, he treats adults, teenagers and children.
 If you are having difficulty with panic attack symptoms and are curious about our anxiety attack treatment options, please call us at (310) 429-1024 or click here to email us.

 *We Design Our Panic Attack Treatment Program in Los Angeles To Fit Your Needs, Specific Panic Symptoms and Budget.